Mayin/plantstation/docs/readme.md

 This concludes the first step into this second iteration of arduino for me.
 Having all the sensor data logged to AWS greatly expands the possibilities of where to go next.

 ### Analysis
-Not quite.
-Previewing the information collected is very simple and can be used to get a general idea of future posibilities.
+Not quite, however, previewing the information collected is very simple and gives a general idea for future development.

 <img alt="Zeppelin Rocks" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/zeppelin.PNG" width="70%">

+### Conclusion
+Setting up a logging pipeline is a common base from which many tools are built.
+Using a garden, or something similar as the origin of this data, provides an alternative to the usual web app exhaust typically logged.
+Equally interesting outputs can be explored as well and my intent is to explore these in future posts.

+Thait is it; thanks for reading.
+All the code for this post is in the repo.